vitalab/vitalab.github.io/deep-learning/_posts/2019-01-31-Diversity_In_Faces.md

 cite:
     authors: "Michele Merler, Nalini Ratha, Rogerio S. Feris, John R. Smith"
     title:   "Diversity in Faces"
-    venue:   ""
+    venue:   "Arxiv"
 pdf: "https://arxiv.org/pdf/1806.01069.pdf"
 ---

 # Introduction

 Facial recognition algorithms have recently reached incredible accuracy.
-However, it is a well known fact that neural networks learn what they are taught.
-What if what they were taught was biased, was not representative of the diversity in the human race ?
-To build fair and accurate models, the training data usedm must provide sufficient coverage and balance.
-But what is sufficient coverage ?
+However, it is a well-known fact that neural networks learn what they are taught.
+What if what they were taught was biased, was not representative of the diversity in the human race?
+To build fair and accurate models, the training data used must provide sufficient coverage and balance.
+But what is sufficient coverage?

 # Prior work